2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 - Build your wealth.

-- Help create a comfortable retirement.
+- Help you create a comfortable retirement.

 Unfortunately, the homebuying game has changed.